secure-software-engineering/SPDS-experiments/pds-experiments/Readme.md

  The python scripts uses the `csv` files in `outputDacapo/typestate` and generate two `csv` files that contain the data for Figure 11.
  - `pds_bubbles.csv`: Data for the left side of Figure 11 (IDEal_P)
  - `ap_bubbleas.csv`: Data for the right side of Figure 11 (IDEal)

+ Open the files in LibreOffice, the files represent the data for Figure 11.